-1. The "W" prefix is not included on the part marking.

-2. Standard bulk shipments are in Tube (shape E).
+- 1. The "W" prefix is not included on the part marking. - 2.
+Only the 2nd letter is used for the part marking; WSON package type ZP is not used for the part marking. - 3.
+Standard bulk shipments are in Tube (shape E).
 Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders.